trezp/treasureporth/pages/about.md

 ### Location:

-Living in Portland, Oregon with my calico kitty, Peggy
+Living in Portland, Oregon with my senior kitty, Peggy

 ### Professional Title

-Software Development Instructor and Course Creator
+Technical Content Developer - Front End

 ### At Work

-I recently began a new position as a course creator at [Scrimba](https://scrimba.com/).
-My first contribution was about learning git with GitHub Desktop.
-I'm currently creating a series of coding challenges to help students assess their knowledge and feel more confident about working with APIs.
+I'm currently a course developer at [Scrimba](https://scrimba.com/).
+My most recent course, Prompt Engineering for Web Developers, teaches students how harness the power of free AI language models like ChatGPT to supercharge their productivity, learning and professional growth.

 ### Currently Learning
+* Brushing up on advanced React and React Router
 * Twilio APIs
-* Python and Flask
-* Piano and ukulele
+* Slack bots

 ### What have you been up to?

-Singing in a choir, reading door stop fantasy novels, and looking forward to tech conferences being a thing again!
+Singing in a barbershop chorus, karaoke, reading fiction.

 ### What should we read?